Manka-Mohamet/solo/README.md

 ## Some Background

-solo is written in `c`, and it compiles to custom `bytecode`, and immediately executes or runs that bytecode in the `vm` to produce the result.
+solo is written in `c`, and it compiles to custom `bytecode`, and immediately interprets that bytecode in the `vm` to produce the result. this method is easy and fast compared to traversing ASTs.

-For the record there are different of compilers to execute code.
+For the record there are different of compiling code.

 The first one is by compiling to `Machine Code`: `0s and 1s`

-The second one is by compiling to `bytecode`: custom assembly instructions
+The second one is by compiling to `bytecode`: custom `1 byte` instructions.

-The Third one is by compiling to `Abstract Sytax Tree ASTs`
+The Third one is by compiling to `Abstract Sytax Tree (ASTs)`

 And The Last one is by compiling to another language and it's called `Transcript`.